omaar97/VMRobotControl.jl/docs/src/index.md

 # Authors and Acknowledgements

+I'm Daniel Larby.
 This package was initially developed during my PhD ([here is my website!](https://daniellarby.net/)) at the Control Lab, in the Department of Engineering, University of Cambridge, CB2 1PZ, UK.

 I was supported by my supervisor, [Fulvio Forni](https://sites.google.com/site/fulvioforni/), and